dchen327/pingmote/README.md

 - Gif resizing? (idk PIL isn't very good for this)
 - Ensure gif thumbnail isn't blank (not fully sure how to do this)
 - Search emotes by keyword (would require files to be named, since most of my files now are just a bunch of numbers)
-- Some hybrid mode for linux/mac that pastes local images and uses hosted gif links

 # Reasons you should still buy Discord Nitro
 - Support Discord!